- As low as $876/Night

 About the Area

 Located in Charleston, this vacation home is in the city center.
-Port of Charleston Cruise Terminal is worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
-Charleston Museum and USS Yorktown are also worth visiting.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
+Charleston Museum and Mount Pleasant Memorial Waterfront Park are also worth visiting.

 Special Instructions